 Rates and Insurance

 Caitlin has a rate of 130.00 dollars a session and is able to give you a receipt as an out of network provider.
-She will be paneled with several insurances soon.
+She is currently accepting Humana and Aetna insurance and will be in network with other insurances soon.